Podcast: Play in new window | Download

 Subscribe: Apple Podcasts | Spotify | RSS | More

 Without credibility, your book will not achieve the critical or financial success you seek

-In order for a book foreword to give a book a substantial strategic advantage over all the other books competing for the same audience, it must be written by someone with a high level of believable credibility.
-And this credibility must be backed-up by a combination of objective and subjective characteristics at the same time.
+For a book foreword to give a substantial strategic advantage over other books competing for the same audience, someone with believable credibility should write it.
+And this credibility must be backed up by a combination of objective and subjective characteristics simultaneously.

 1. You will learn how and why objective and subjective characteristics help a person’s credibility.

 2. You will learn about some of these characteristics.

 3. You will learn some essential traits of a good foreword author.